woosal1337/blog/web-app/source/_posts/print.md

 today's weather is windy.
 ```

-- no errors? yes, the same reason as above. but, do we have any other ways to
+- No errors?
+Yes, the same reason as above.
+But, do we have any other ways to
-solve this issue? hell, yes!
+solve this issue?
+Hell, yes!

 ```python
 >>> print("""my name's woosal, and i hate people being rude on so"s main page""")